 If the deed is pursuant to dissolution of marriage and was the marital home, minimal doc stamps are assessed (.70) providing the deed indicates that exchange is pursuant to dissolution of marriage.

-Blank deeds may be found at office supply stores re: office depot, staples, real estate attorneys or researched online.
+Blank deeds may be found at office supply stores (Office Depot, Staples), real estate attorneys or researched online.

 There is not a deadline to file this form.